-- Appointments are not required to take the placement exam.
-However, placement tests will NOT be administered during finals week.
+- Appointments are required to take the placement exam at the Ontario Testing Center.
+Students can schedule a session HERE.
+Placement tests will NOT be administered during finals week.

-- Allow 2 hours for completion of all three subject areas.
+- Allow 2 hours for completion of all two subject areas (Writing and Math).

 - Valid PHOTO ID is required.

-- The test is untimed, however, please allow at least two hours to take all three exams, or a minimum of 45 minutes for one.
+- The test is untimed, however, please allow at least two hours to take the two exams, or a minimum of 45 minutes for one.

 - After completing the test, your scores will be given to you.
 It is recommended that you schedule an advising session after you complete the test.
 To better understand how your scores translate into the courses you will be placed into, click on the follow link: Accuplacer Scoring System

 To prepare for the placement test, you may look at some sample test questions and take practice tests.
 The practice examples are similar to the kinds of test questions you are likely to see when you take the actual test.
 Since this is a practice exercise, you will answer just a few questions and the answer key follows the sample questions.